 Deadline for Submitting Characteristic Changes

-The ISO’s Legal Department should review all requests to change a resource or asset attribute before a change is made—contact Customer Support.
+The ISO’s Legal Department should review all requests to change a resource or asset attribute before a change is made—contact Participant Support.
 The change for both the asset and the resource must be finalized within the window described in Market Rule 1, Section III.18.104.22.168.1, which occurs shortly after the completion of the preceding FCA.
 (Learn how to access the auction calendars.)

 Qualifying Increments or Modifications with a Show of Interest